Giskard-AI/giskard/docs/integrations/avid/index.md

 ## What is AVID?

-The AI Vulnerability Database ([AVID](https://avidml.org)) is an open-source knowledge base of failure modes of AI models, datasets, and systems.
+The AI Vulnerability Database ([AVID](https://avidml.org)) is an open-source knowledge base focused on documenting the failure modes of AI models, datasets, and systems.

 The AVID project has two focus areas: